2010 Tampa Bay Rays season: Offseason

 The Rays had been in talks with the Chicago Cubs to send Pat Burrell to Chicago in exchange for Milton Bradley.
 Both players would make the same amount of money in 2010, but while Burrell would be at the end of his contract following the conclusion of the season, Bradley was owed $13 million in 2011, a price the Rays were not willing to take on all of.
 Unable to make an agreement on how to split the cost, the Cubs eventually sent Bradley to the Seattle Mariners on December 18, 2009.

 First baseman Dan Johnson was signed to a $500,000 contract for one year on January 11.
-Johnson, who played the 2009 season in Japan's Central League, was regarded as a hero for the Rays in the 2008 season for a game-tying solo home run in the 9th inning of a game in early September against the Boston Red Sox at Fenway Park.
-The Rays, who needed a win that night to keep their division lead over Boston, went on to do just that.
+Johnson, who played the 2009 season in Japan's Central League, was regarded as a hero for the Rays in the 2008 season for his game-tying solo home run in the 9th inning of a game in early September against the Boston Red Sox at Fenway Park.
+The Rays, who needed a win that night to keep their division lead over Boston, went on to do just that and eventually won the division.

 Relief pitcher J. P. Howell, starting pitcher Matt Garza and shortstop Jason Bartlett all signed one-year contracts to avoid salary arbitration.
 Only center fielder B. J. Upton went to salary arbitration, though he did state he was interested in a long-term deal with the Rays.
 Upton's arbitration case was held on February 12.
 He asked for $3.3 million, but the case was awarded to the Rays, meaning he would make $3 million instead.